 The screed should be allowed to dry for a minimum of 1 day per millimetre up to 40mm thick, with an additional 2 days per millimetre above 40mm to a Relative Humidity (RH) of not greater than 75% (0.5% w/w).
 Surface laitance should be removed by sanding and vacuuming, this is normally carried out within 4-5 days after laying and will also aid the drying process of the screed.
 Once dry, the screed should be primed with progressively stronger coats of Norcros Prime Bond as follows:

-¨ Diluted 1 part Prime Bond to 4 parts water .
+- Dilute 1 part Prime Bond to 4 parts water, apply with brush .
 Allow to dry.

-¨ 1:3 dilution applied at 90o to the first coat.
+- 1:3 dilution applied at 90 degree angle to the first coat.
 Allow to dry.